droscy/thermod-monitor-dbstats/README.md

 Collects statistics on Thermod operation.

-It records status changes in order to track switch ON and OFF of the heating along with timestamp.
+It records status changes in order to track switch ON and OFF of the heating and cooling system along with timestamp.

 ## License
-Thermod DB-Stats monitor v1.1.0 \
+Thermod DB-Stats monitor v1.1.0+dev \
 Copyright (C) 2018 Simone Rossetto <simros85@gmail.com> \
 GNU General Public License v3